gmmatt/torgeternity/Readme.md

 v.
 3.4.1
 - Drama cards now will be shown although no combatants are joint in the combat tracker (aids simple DSR mechanics)
+- Chat cards are reworked and finer- we heared you :)

 v.
 3.4.0